Mercury13/unicodia-sesh/develop.md

   - making anything (pose, object, thickness) more pronounced
   - rotation by non-right angle
   - frankencombos: combo hieros when objects A and B are from different SVGs
-- svg-remade: small remakes of existing JSesh hieros w/o changing content:
+- ``svg-remade``: small remakes of existing JSesh hieros w/o changing content:
   - changing canvas and/or image size
   - subtracting white
   - manual uniting